nequalszero/WebSocketChatApp/README.md

 ## Questions Along the Way
 1. Redundancy of merging old state with new state, and then copying a portion of the new state again (e.g. spread operator)
+2. When using Pusher API for websocket, user's own message creation will update their page based on both server response and pusher event.
+Where should the logic go to prevent the reducers from receiving the same action twice?

 ## Project Setup Checklist
 Here's a Rails/React/Redux setup checklist.